kjh-icnl/Learning-Basic-Cpp/Lecture2_Data-Type/README.md

 ## 2.1 What are the Data Types and Variables on C++?

 ### 2.1.1 Data Types (Basic)
 When we make some programs or codes through coding(programming), a concept of `data type` is really important.
 I'll regard people in this page as those who have experienced any other programming language such as C, Go, Python and so on.
-So, I'll explain the concept on this page.
+So, I won't explain the concept on this page.
 However, I wanna emphasize the importance of this concept, so that I'll add here one website explaining about a concept of data type: <여기는 자료형에 대한 설명이 나온 웹페이지 주소>

 #### 2.1.1.a Integer Type